KnowageLabs/Knowage-Documentation/administrator-guide/ka_ServerManager.rst

 Tenants Management
 ------------------

-We start this Section undeling that only those users who have the superadmin role can use this functionality.
-In addition, although implemented, this menu item is not visible in Figure 9.1.
-In fact, the **Tenants Management** is available only for users who possess the Knowage Enterprise Reporting (ER) license.
+We start this section underlining that only those users who have the superadmin role can use this functionality. **Tenants Management** is available only for users who possess the Knowage Enterprise Reporting (ER) license.
 A **tenant** is generally a user who can or cannot employ specific product types or access some (or all) datasources inside the same environment.
 Then, this functionality allows you to create new tenants or manage old ones.

+.. figure:: media/image61.png

+    Tenants Management window.

-The Tenants Management window is shown in :numref:`tenantsmanagementw`.
-On the left you have the list of existing tenants.
+In the image above, on the left you have the list of existing tenants.
 On the top of such list it is available the **Search** box to help users to browse the tenants.
 When clicking on the “Plus” icon you can create a new tenant.
 A form opens on the right area.
 Insert a **Name** and a **Theme**.
 Then change tabs to set product types access and select which datasources are achievable.
-An example is given in :numref:`producttypedatas`.

-.. _tenantsmanagementw:
-.. figure:: media/image61.png

-    Tenants Management window.

-.. _producttypedatas:
 .. figure:: media/image6465.PNG

     Product types tab (Left) Datasources tab (Right).